Author/Copyright holder: Teo Yu Siang and Interaction Design Foundation. Copyright licence: CC BY-NC-SA 3.0

 The third iteration of the greyscale wireframe was translated to a digital prototype for user testing.
 Oh!
 The prototype to the right wants you to play with it!

-Before the final product, I did a testing round in order to reveal possible usability problems.
+Before the final product, I did a few rounds of testings in order to reveal possible usability problems.
 After the grayscale wireframes and prototype were completed, it was tested on 5 users each round and a total of 10 to start.

 While all users were able to complete the tasks, most struggled and were confused with the design of the app.
 Users didn't know where to find their friends' schedules and took some time to find the modal menu.
 They also felt the tasks flow were disjointed.
 Two rounds of user tests were conducted and changes were made with each iteration based on the feedback that was given.